Employee ownership is accessible to everyone at RS&H. Learn how we collectively succeed together.

 Design charrettes aren’t what they used to be – and for good reason.

-These days, design charrettes may look more like brainstorms, as a roomful of architects, engineers, contractors and clients hash out and contribute to a big idea.
-Modern charrettes are collaborative and problem seeking, pushing creative boundaries while keeping client leaders engaged and prepared to defend whatever may come out of the studio.
+Today, design charrettes may resemble structured brainstorms, where architects, engineers, contractors, and clients work side by side to shape big ideas.
+Modern charrettes are collaborative and problem-seeking, pushing creative boundaries while keeping client leaders engaged—and prepared to defend what comes out of the studio.

 If you are forming a charrette with a preconceived idea in mind, don’t bother.
-Charrettes will only be successful without hidden agendas and predetermined destinations.
-Instead, when planning a charrette with your team and a client:
+Instead, when planning a charrette with your team and client:

 • Define goals that are obtainable and yet demanding, so that expectations can be managed.